HIPAA Violation Statistics: 2025 Recent Violation Cases, Trends

 Not securing a Business Associate Agreement (BAA)

-Failure to secure a BAA with third-party vendors is one of the most common HIPAA violations.
+HIPAA statistics show that failure to secure a BAA with third-party vendors is one of the most common violations.
 Without a duly signed BAA, it would be difficult to determine a business associate’s compliance with HIPAA.
 A BAA makes a third-party vendor or partner legally accountable in case of a breach.

 Lack of ePHI access controls and encryption